wasp-lang/get-wasp/README.md

 # get-wasp

+NOTE: This repo has been deprecated since wasp moved from wasp-lang.dev to wasp.sh domain.
+New repo is now get-wasp-sh.

 This repo is used as a way to publish static wasp resources, primarily installer script.

 Anything that you put here in master branch will be available under get.wasp-lang.dev/ (via Github Pages).